 - Salt and freshly ground pepper to taste

-When the quinoa is just warm, add it to the vegetables along with the beans, dill to taste, and dressing; toss together.
-Season with salt and pepper, then serve.
+- When the quinoa is just warm, add it to the vegetables along with the beans, dill to taste, salsa, and olive oil; toss together.
+Season with salt and pepper.

 - Here are more quinoa recipes.